Frank Panabaker: Awards

 In 1930, he was awarded the Jessie Dow Prize for landscape painting at the Spring exhibition of the Montreal Art Association.

 Legacy

 In 1996, Frank Panabaker was inducted into the Hamilton Gallery of Distinction.
-In 2019, the Hamilton-Wentworth District School Board announced that the new school in Ancaster, Ontario replacing Fessenden Public School and Ancaster Senior Public School would be named Frank Panabaker Public School.
+In 2019, the Hamilton-Wentworth District School Board announced that the new school in Ancaster, Ontario replacing Fessenden Public School and Ancaster Senior Public School would be named Frank Panabaker Elementary School.